-The Open Class is designed to allow outstanding emerging artists to compete outside of an age restricted class.
-The level of performance expected in the Open Category is at or above the ABRSM Diploma level.
-Parents and teachers are advised to consider whether entering this class is appropriate for their child/student.
+The Open Class offers artists the opportunity to compete outside of an age-restricted class.
+The expected performance level in the Open Class is at or above the ABRSM Diploma level.
+Parents and teachers are advised to consider whether this class is appropriate for their child/student.

-The contestant must choose one solo work (not a concerto, not a test piece from another category) of under 10 minutes from the list of composers below.
+Each artist must submit a video recording of one solo work (not a concerto, and not a test piece from another category) that is under 10 minutes in length by a composer chosen from the following list:

 10 minutes is the maximum time allotted, not the goal.
 Performances lasting longer than 10 minutes will be disqualified.